8 Different Types of Steak and How to Cook Them

 3. Filet Mignon (aka Tenderloin, Chateaubriand)

-Filet mignon is a lean, boneless steak from the smaller end of the tenderloin -- the small, more adorable end, apparently, because "mignon" means "cute" in French.
+Filet mignon is a lean, boneless steak from the smaller end of the tenderloin – the small, more adorable end, apparently, because "mignon" means "cute" in French.
 Chateaubriand is from the thicker end of the tapering tenderloin.
-Either way, these steaks are very tender and, because they don't have much fat marbling, mild in flavor .
+In many cases, chateaubriand refers to the whole tenderloin cooked as a roast, whereas the filet mignon is the tenderloin cut into individual steaks.
+Any way you slice it, these steaks are very tender and, because they don't have much fat marbling, mild in flavor.
 A nice thick filet mignon is a great candidate for stovetop-to-oven cooking.

 - More Filet Mignon Recipes